WRHR Scholars

 Dr. Jeff Federspiel

-Dr. Federspiel is an assistant professor in the Division of Maternal-Fetal Medicine.
+Dr. Federspiel is an Assistant Professor in the Division of Maternal-Fetal Medicine.
 His clinical practice centers on the care of patients with hematologic and cardiovascular complications of pregnancy.
-His award proposal is titled "Postpartum prophylaxis following cesarean delivery: building evidence for individualization and translation.”
+His research focuses on postpartum prophylaxis following cesarean delivery.

 Past Scholars